-Trump’s logo is simpler than Huckabee’s, but it still takes the spot for the second ugliest campaign logo.
+Trump’s campaign logo is simpler than Huckabee’s, but it still takes the spot for the second ugliest campaign logo.
 In 2016, it’s usually a bad idea to choose a font like arial black, impact, etc. unless you’re designing the poster for a crime drama.
 There’s also nothing that distinguishes this from other candidates, but Mr. Trump does a good job of doing that himself.

 8. Ben Carson

 This is one of those logos that isn’t really a logo at all, but just a long campaign title.
 Not having an actual logo is a bad idea, since they help brand a candidate and make them more memorable.
 There are too many colors here to easily read and digest the information, and the typography is a bit off (the space between Ben and Carson seems too large).

 7. Chris Christie